kevjen37/kevjen37.github.io/index.md

 ## Background

-Education:
+_Education:_

 * Master of Business Administration (MBA), Georgetown University
 * Bachelor's Degree in Computer Science, Rutgers University

-Career:
+_Career:_

-I started my career in the smart energy industry, beginning as a software engineer and advancing into capital project management

-I went back to business school full-time where I held multiple research positions for faculty, a think tank, and an emerging technology research firm

-Currently working as a management consultant in New York City
+*I started my career in the smart energy industry, beginning as a software engineer and advancing into capital project management.
+I went back to business school full-time where I held multiple research positions for faculty, a think tank, and an emerging technology research firm.
+Currently I am working as a management consultant in New York City.*

 *Connect with me on [Linkedin](https://www.linkedin.com/in/kevjen/)*